fennovj/azure-notes/dva_c01_exam/04_rest_api.md

 ### Access control

+### Method request

+The method request is where you receive the request, and check/edit it.
+E.g. you can do something like validate if there is a `?param=X` GET parameter, and if there is not, just return 400 right away.
+You can do the same with the headers and request body.
+This is opposed to the integration request below, where you can do mappings, but you can no longer *require* parameters and fail if they're not there.

 ### Integration request/response

 Integration request is a request that the API Gateway submits to the backend.
 E.g. you can transform incoming requests.
 Example: User requests `apigateway.com/q=123`, you sent a POST request to `domain.com` with body `{id: 123}`.
 API gateway can do those transformations.
 You can: